 1.1.4 Work Breakdown Structure Dictionary [Guide 1 {2.1a}]

 The WBS dictionary is a set of specific definitions that describe the scope of each work element identified in the WBS.
 It defines each element to at least the control account level in terms of the content of the work to be performed.
-If a WBS dictionary is not used, the project must demonstrate to the satisfaction of the Laboratory Project Management Officer that the Scope of Work (SOW) and the WBS are fully reconciled.
+A WBS dictionary is required for all projects with a TPC > $2M.
+For projects with a TPC < $2M if a WBS dictionary is not used, the project must demonstrate to the satisfaction of the Laboratory Project Management Officer that the Scope of Work (SOW) and the WBS are fully reconciled.

 1.1.5 Organizational Breakdown Structure [Guide 2 {2.1b}]